Casmo/SpaceGPT/readme.md

 All with all pretty impressive!

-I think this took me around 2 or 3 hours in total.
+I think this took me a few hours in total. the commit messages are the prompts I used.

+## Credits
+Robin Lamb